theodorehadges/quadcopter-drone/README.md

   * mount the camera receiver on the frame and try to use same battery as everything else
-  * optional:  map a lever on the drone's controller (transmitter) so that the camera gimbal can be rotated by the person on the ground with the controller
+  * optional:  map a lever on the drone's controller (transmitter) to the gimbal so that the camera gimbal can be rotated by the person on the ground with the controller
 * home GPS location so that if it goes out of range, it returns to home automatically